scarborough-courtney/ohimanual/tutorials/OHI_file_prep_instructions.md

 The **scenario** component should identify the assessment scenario: the study area location and year of the assessment.
 The data layers that already exist on GitHub are all global data from the 2014 assessment  and have the  suffix 'gl2014'.

 The **suffix** of the filename should identify who prepared the data so any questions can easily to sent to the correct person.
 For the suffix, please identify yourself with your initials.

 The **extension** is the final component  of the filename.
 It identifies the filetype and is separated by a period (.).
-For OHI, we will use comma separated values (.csv).
+When you have entered your data appropriately, instead of saving as an Excel file (.xlsx), you must save your files as comma separated values (.csv) since this is the format used by the OHI Toolbox.

 Here is an example of a properly named data layer for the  tourism and recreation goal, where the data are the percent of unemployment  prepared by Julia Lowndes.